kiranshila/Doplarr/README.md

 1. Fill out `config.edn` with the requisite things

 ### Optional Settings

-By default, the profile for which requests will be made will be the lowest-indexed (first) in your list of profiles.
-For me, this is the default Any.
-You can change this by adding the config option `:radarr-profile-id` (or `RADARR_PROFILE_ID` if you are using environment variables (docker) instead of the config file) to the integer of the profile.
-This is however not exposed in the GUI for some reason, so you'll have to use the Radarr API tool to find it.
-I plan on making this nicer as this is creating some bugs.

 Also, I'm limiting the size of the results in the drop down to 10, this can be set with `:max-results` in the config file of `MAX_RESULTS` as an environment variable.